yeti/manticore-iosviewfactory/README.md

 **Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html).

-**Simplicity is key ** :
+**Simplicity is key :**

 1. Make an intent : create a VC, go to a specific VC, pop the last 3 VCs... endless possibilities.
-2. Process the intent with a unique method.
+2. Process the intent with the help of a unique method.
-3. That's it !
+3. Relax and let manticore do the hard work for you !

 ##Installation